What's the question you keep Googling at 2am?

 When Does a Partnership Become a Liability?

 A business partnership becomes a liability when its cost exceeds its value.
-The four signals, the fixable-versus-structural diagnostic, and when exit is the only answer.
+The four signals, the fixable-versus-structural business problem, and when exit is the only answer.

 How Do You Build Leadership Authority Without Losing Control?